 Important points to note:

-- A key benefit of this model is that you wouldn’t have to roam around streets or have lengthy meetings and bargains with vendors to find a low-priced product to buy in bulk.
-You can do this entirely on the internet, which saves you plenty of time on travel costs.
+- A key benefit of this model is that you don’t have to roam the streets or have lengthy meetings and bargains with vendors to find a low-priced product to buy in bulk.
+You can do this entirely on the internet, which saves you plenty of time and travel costs.

 - Additionally, you can instantly compare prices for the product on Amazon to see if it would be a profitable deal.
-All of this is so simple that even a beginner ecommerce seller could manage to do it really well.
+All of this is simple enough for a beginner e-commerce seller to take on and execute well.

 - If you choose to go this route, make sure you can still turn a profit (after deducting shipping costs and carrying charges) when you buy products in bulk online.

 - The general costs of starting out with an online arbitrage business model is somewhere between $500-$2500.
-Most ecommerce sellers are willing to spend more on the venture because there’s less of a physical exchange involved.
+Most e-commerce sellers are willing to spend more on the venture because there’s less of a physical exchange of money and goods involved.

 - Online arbitrage business owners earn just about the same as retail arbitrage sellers, with a small minority earning slightly more.
-Compared to retail arbitrage, there’s less cost involved which makes for higher profit percentages.
-This isn’t substantial though, since ecommerce seller still have to account for delivery and manage orders online.
+Compared to retail arbitrage, there’s lower cost involved which makes for higher profit percentages.
+This isn’t substantial though, since e-commerce sellers still have to account for delivery and manage orders online.

 Most of the time, there is a minimum order requirement you need to place if you want to get products at a wholesale rate.
 Unlike online or retail arbitrage where the price is inherently low for each unit, wholesale rates are only available when you’re buying products in bulk beyond a certain threshold.
 This is why you need to have a deep understanding of the demand and sales history of the product in your particular market.
 Otherwise you might end up with leftover inventory that can end up jeopardising your income.
 This happens when you stock up on goods that tend to become outdated over time.